walter-clayton/somatotype/README.md

 Users put in their measurements, and the canvas outputs their results on the graph.

 The biggest difficulty was the graph.
-It required some knowledge in trigonometry and mmathematics.
+It required some knowledge in trigonometry and mathematics.

 Click here: [Demo](https://walter-clayton.github.io/somatotype/)